SE-ML/se-ml.github.io/best_practices/_posts/2020-02-01-data-label.md

 survey_question: Q35
 ---

-In supervised learning, labels are crucial for the well functioning of any algorithm.
+In supervised learning, labels are crucial for the propeer functioning of any algorithm.
 However, labeling large quantities of data is not trivial.
 Incorrect labels introduce noise and may lead to sub-optimal results.
 At first, data labeling raises challenges because the volume of data is typically large.